b4ba/pebble-frontend/README.md

 flutter run
 ```

-If flutter has a problem, run:
+If flutter has a problem, run the following:

 ```
 flutter doctor